hayorov/helm-gcs/README.md

 ## Troubleshooting

-You can use the global flag `--debug` to get more informations.
+You can use the global flag `--debug`, or set `HELM_GCS_DEBUG=true` to get more informations.
 Please write an issue if you find any bug.